How to Clean and Condition Leather Dog Collars: Step-by-Step Routine

 Step 2: Apply a thin layer

 Put a small amount of conditioner on a cloth and rub it into the leather.
 Keep it light.
+The collar should not feel soaked or greasy.

 Step 3: Let it absorb, then buff

-Step 4: Final rest time
+Step 4: Let it rest

 Let the collar sit until it feels dry to the touch before it goes back on your dog.

-Situation Quick wipe Clean Condition
+Situation Quick Wipe Clean Condition

-Winter road salt or coastal air After exposure Same day After cleaning
+Winter road salt or coastal air After exposure Same day After cleaning and drying

 Mud and grit

-Salt stains (winter or coastal)
+Salt stains

 Bad smells or mildew spots